-The Top Tech Tools for Women in Business course is set to kick off on 19 September at the Khayelitsha Bandwidth Barn.
+The Top Tech Tools for Women in Business course is set to kick off in October at the Khayelitsha Bandwidth Barn.
 Participants need to commit to attendance one morning a week for the full 10 weeks at the venue.
-Applications are open for women from Khayelitsha, Mitchells Plain, Philippi, Langa, or any of the surrounding Cape Flats areas; although their businesses can operate in any areas of Cape Town.
+Applications are open for women from any of the surrounding Western Cape areas; although their businesses need to operate in the City of Cape Town.

 Please ensure that you have the following supporting documents when completing your application form:

 - Tax clearance